jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > *“Our mission is to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.”*

+With this, they wrote the GPL - GNU Public Lisence, which is a legally enforceable copyleft license.
+Copyleft is a play on the word copyright, which a copyright restricts the rights of a user.
+Copyleft, on the other hand enshrines and enforces certain rights to the user of the software.
+The **4 software freedoms** that the GPL licensed software enshrines are:

+1) the freedom to use the software for any purpose,
+1) the freedom to change the software to suit your needs,
+1) the freedom to share the software with your friends and neighbors, and
+1) the freedom to share the changes you make.

+> In using the term “Free software,” it means software that respects users' freedom and community.
+Roughly, it means that the users have the freedom to run, copy, distribute, study, change and improve the software.
+Thus, “free software” is a matter of liberty, not price.
+To understand the concept, you should think of “free” as in “free speech,” not as in “free beer”.
+We sometimes call it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show we do not mean the software is gratis[^114].

 #### GCC, BASH, and GNU Coretools

 In 1984 RMS started his work of creating a free Unix-like operating system.
 Since Unix was built upon the C programming language, the first thing needed to build a kernel, a shell, or any tooling was a *C compiler*.
 This project was called GCC (GNU C Compiler) which was a *"free"* version of the proprietary Unix AT&T "cc" program (C Compiler).